Dendrodendritic synapse: Retina

 The spatial and color contrast systems of the retina operate in a similar manner.
 Dendrodendritic homologous gap junctions have been found as a way of communication between dendrites in the retinal α-type Ganglion cells to produce a faster method of communication to modulate the color contrast system.
-Using bidirectional electrical synapses in the dendrodendrtic synapses they modulate inhibition of different signals thus allowing for a modulation of the color contrast system.
+Using bidirectional electrical synapses in the dendrodendritic synapses they modulate inhibition of different signals thus allowing for a modulation of the color contrast system.
 This dendritic function is an alternative modulatory system to that of pre-synaptic inhibition which is presumed to also help differentiate different contrast in the visual sense.

 Neuroplasticity

 Dendrodendritic synapses can play a role in neuroplasticity.
 In a simulated disease state where axons were destroyed, some neurons formed dendrodendritic synapses to compensate.
 In experiments where deafferentation or axotomy was performed in the lateral geniculate nucleus (LGN) of cats it was found that pre-synaptic dendrites began to form to compensate for the lost axons.
-These pre-synaptic dendrites were revealed to form new dendrodenritic excitatory synapses in the cells that had survived.
+These pre-synaptic dendrites were revealed to form new dendrodendritic excitatory synapses in the cells that had survived.
 The development of presynaptic dendrites forming dendrodendritic synapses in the Cerebellar Cortex of mice has also been found following the differentiation of that region.
 This type of dendritic reactive synaptogenesis is thought to occur in order to re-saturate the region which has become vacant postsynaptic sites following neurodegeneration caused by deafferentation or axotomy in order to restore partial functionality to the affected region.
 Partial recovery within the LGN has been shown thus supporting the validity of dendrodendritic synapses between neighboring relay neurons functionality.